SmeetMehta/R/README.md

 1) Modulo operator in R is "%%"
 2) Boolean is R is "T" and "F" or "TRUE" and "FALSE".
 (All Upper)
+3) To check the type of any variable "class()" function is used.